kubernetes/enhancements/keps/sig-scheduling/5142-pop-backoffq-when-activeq-empty/README.md

 There are three queues in the scheduler:
 - activeQ contains pods ready for scheduling,
-- unschedulableQ holds pods that were unschedulable in their scheduling cycle and are waiting for cluster state to change,
+- unschedulableQ holds pods that were unschedulable in their scheduling cycle and are waiting for cluster state to change.
+  These pods are then moved to backoffQ to apply a penalty.
 - backoffQ stores pods that failed scheduling attempts (either due to being unschedulable or errors) and could be schedulable again, but applying a backoff penalty, scaled with the number of attempts.